Royal Rumble (1988): Background

 The idea for the Royal Rumble match was constructed by wrestler Pat Patterson.
 The rules were that each wrestler had to draw a number between 1 and 20, ostensibly at random.
 The #1 and #2 entrants would begin the match while the other participants would join the match every two minutes thereafter.
 Like a standard battle royal, participants had to eliminate their opponents by tossing them over the top rope with both feet touching the floor.
 The winner would be the last wrestler remaining after all others had been eliminated.

 The first experimental Royal Rumble match happened at a World Wrestling Federation (WWF, now WWE) house show on October 4, 1987, at the Kiel Auditorium in St. Louis, Missouri.
 It was a 12-man match that One Man Gang won after last eliminating Junkyard Dog.
 Possibly because the event was not televised and a financial failure (drawing only 1,976 attendees), this event is not acknowledged by the promotion.
 According to Patterson, WWF Chairman Vince McMahon hated the concept from the start.
 Patterson was not at the 1987 show to guide the producers and the wrestlers.
 He said they had gotten the match concept mixed up.
 The original prize was a WWF World Heavyweight Championship match against Hulk Hogan at the next St. Louis event scheduled for November 17, 1987; however, the ring announcer spoiled the Rumble result by announcing beforehand that One Man Gang would be Hogan's challenger at that following event.

-The WWF then had a television special scheduled to air on the USA Network on January 24, 1988, emanating from the Copps Coliseum in Hamilton, Ontario, Canada.
+The WWF then had a live television special scheduled to air on the USA Network on January 24, 1988, emanating from the Copps Coliseum in Hamilton, Ontario, Canada.
 Saturday Night Live's executive producer Dick Ebersol, who worked with McMahon on the Saturday Night's Main Event shows, was in charge of producing the special.
 Ebersol was unsatisfied with the event's planned card, and McMahon suggested Patterson to tell Ebersol about his Royal Rumble concept, which Ebersol thought was the "greatest thing for television".
 Patterson said that Ebersol saw the potential of the match, and Ebersol came up with the idea to add a countdown clock on the TV to build anticipation for the next entrant.
 Ebersol's endorsement was enough to convince McMahon to have the match as the centerpiece of the special, and the special was in turn titled after the match.
 The number of participants for the match was also increased to 20, but with no prize attached to the match.